 This means that the average total payment per case was $32,140.16.
 This comes out to weekly payments of around $618.08, short of the weekly maximum of $661 (for 2017).
 However, this average also includes the costs of attorney’s fees, hospital and medical expenses, and even funeral costs for deceased workers.
 This helps us calculate the overall average settlement, not the average weekly benefits.

-Ken Kieklak, Attorney at Law, is an experienced Arkansas workers’ compensation attorney.
-Whether you want to accept a settlement or appeal your workers’ compensation case, Ken may be able to represent you on your work injury case and help you get the compensation you need to keep supporting your family and pay for medical expenses while you are unable to work.
-Call (479) 439-1843 today for a free consultation on your case.
+Ken Kieklak, Attorney at Law, is an experienced Arkansas Workers’ Compensation attorney.
+Whether you want to accept a settlement or appeal your Workers’ Compensation case, Ken Kieklak may be able to represent you on your work injury case and help you get the compensation you need to keep supporting your family and pay for medical expenses while you are unable to work.
+Call (479) 316-0438 today for a free consultation with our Fayetteville personal injury lawyer on your case.

 Disability benefits are available to many Arkansans who have serious injuries or medical conditions that make it hard for them to work.
 However, “disability” can mean a few different things, and it can be confusing to figure out how to get on disability and get the...

 If you are applying for Social Security Disability benefits, the Social Security Administration (SSA) will require evidence regarding your medical condition to determine if you are eligible for benefits.
 The SSA will have a list of requested documents, but it is the...

 Getting hit by an 18-wheeler is an experience no one should go through.
 Unfortunately, many people go through this horrifying experience.
 Understanding what to do after a severe truck accident in Arkansas can be challenging.
 This is especially true if you have never...

 Amazon is one of the biggest online retailers in the world.
 Their quick delivery services have made them one of the top go-to online places to buy goods.
 However, the incredibly high demand and delivery services have caused truckers to meet stringent, tight deadlines....